 Customer Relationship Management

-The course covers the various theories of customer relationship management, customer management techniques, and how to interpret trends in relationship building, including socioeconomic and demographic changes.
-The course content also includes the elements of and potential impact of an effective two-way communication.
+The course covers the various theories of customer relationship management, customer management techniques, and how to interpret trends in customer relationship building, including socioeconomic and demographic changes.
 3-0-3

 Cultural Diversity in American Soci

 As reflected in the cultural diversity of the American society, this course examines issues of race, ethnicity, gender/gender roles, social class and sexuality in America from a sociological perspective within both the historical and contemporary context.
 This course also provides students with the opportunity to engage in a process of systematic self-examination so as to identify both their personal belief system on these topics as well as to explore their impact on the student's sense of identity.
 3-0-3